For Your Own Good

 Annotations

 - "So why don't you stay with the lover you need and not the devil you pay?" – Some listeners may interpret these lines as a reference to prostitution, with the "devil" to be paid either the prostitute herself or her pimp.
 But that's not necessarily the case.
 Neil may instead be engaging in wordplay with an old cliché (as he so often does), in this case the expression "the devil to pay."
-If someone has "the devil to pay," it means they now face a high price for something they've done—usually something they shouldn't have being doing in the first place.
+If someone has "the devil to pay" or must "pay the devil," it means they now face a high price or a great deal of trouble for something they've done—usually something they shouldn't have being doing in the first place.
 So the song's narrator may be warning her straying lover that, though he may enjoy cheating on her, he will end up paying for it in the end.
 So why not avoid the eventual high cost and simply remain faithful to her?
 After all, it would be—as the song repeatedly asserts—for his own good.

 Mixes/Versions